dragonflyoss/d7y.io/docs/advanced-guides/web-console/developer/personal-access-tokens.md

 slug: /advanced-guides/web-console/developer/personal-access-tokens/
 ---

-In this article, we will show you Personal Access Tokens page information.
+In this article, you will be shown Personal Access Tokens page information.

 ## Personal Access Tokens